RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

 # Present

-## Version 2.3.3 / December 2014
+## Version 2.3.3 / February 2014
 ### Status: Under Development

 * Mainly about bug fixes

-## Version 2.3.2 / November 2014
+## Version 2.3.2 / December 2014
-### Status: Under Development
+### Status: Released

 **New major features**

 * Editor
-    - Improve cells visualization (pull request #51)
+    - Improve cells visualization
-    - Add support for drag selection and improve look of line number area (pull request #51)
+    - Add support for drag selection and improve look of line number area
-    - Open any text file present in the Variable Explorer (pull request #63)
+    - Open any text file present in the Variable Explorer
-    - View and edit IPython notebooks as Json files (pull request #32)
+    - View and edit IPython notebooks as Json files
-    - Syntax highlighting for Json files (pull request #32)
+    - Syntax highlighting for Json files
 * Variable Explorer:
-    - Import csv files as DataFrames (if Pandas is present) (pull request #63)
+    - Import csv files as DataFrames (if Pandas is present)
 * Debugging
-    - Make it easier to set conditions on breakpoints (pull request #39)
+    - Make it easier to set conditions on breakpoints
 * Python Console
-    - Fixes various issues with unicode (pull request #83)
+    - Fixes various issues with unicode

 ## Version 2.3.1 / September 2014
 ### Status: Maintenance